balena-io/docs/pages/learn/deploy/deployment.md

 `balena push` is the recommended method for deployment and [development](/learn/develop/local-mode/) on the balenaCloud platform.
 To use `balena push` you need to first [install the balena CLI](/reference/cli/#install-the-cli) and ensure you are logged in to your account with `balena login`.

-When you run the  `balena push <APP_NAME>` from your laptop it will essentially take your project (or repository) folder compresses it and send it to the [balenaCloud build server](#the-balenacloud-build-server) or local balenaOS device in [localMode](/learn/develop/local-mode/) where it will be built.
+When you run the  `balena push <APP_NAME or DEVICE_IP>` command from your laptop it will essentially take your project (or repository) folder, compress it and send it to the [balenaCloud build server](#the-balenacloud-build-server) or local balenaOS device in [localMode](/learn/develop/local-mode/) where it will be built.

 ![how balena push works](/img/common/deployment/balena-push.jpg)

-Once the cloud builder has successfully completed building all the images in the deployment, it will upload these images to the balenaCloud registry and create a release on the API.
+Once the cloud builder has successfully completed building all the images in the deployment, it will upload these images to the balenaCloud registry and create a release entry in the [balena API](https://www.balena.io/docs/reference/api/overview/) database.
 It will then notify all the devices in the fleet that a new release is available.
 If you need to pull in proprietary code or use a private base image during your builds you can do so using the [build time secrets](#build-time-secrets-and-variables) or [private base images](#private-base-images) feature of `balena push`.

 It should be noted that `balena push` is independent of git, so you are free to use any version control system you wish.
 This also means that it is possible to use [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in your project when deploying with `balena push`.

 ### Additional Options
 #### `--source, -s <source>`

 The `--source` flag allows you do define a path to your source code folder.
-This flag directs `push` to send that directory to be built on either the [cloud builder](#the-balenacloud-build-server) of [local device](/learn/develop/local-mode/).
+This flag directs `push` to send that directory to be built on either the [cloud builder](#the-balenacloud-build-server) or [local device](/learn/develop/local-mode/).
 You should ensure your folder follows the [standard balena project structure](#project-structure).

 #### `--emulated, -e`

 The `--emulated` flag will force the [balenaCloud builder](#the-balenacloud-build-server) to run an [qemu](https://www.qemu.org/) emulated build.
-What this means is that your build will be executed on a `x86_64` CPU that emulates the target architecture of your application, rather than running on the native architecure of your device.
-You can see the build is emulated in the first few lines of the builder output as below:
+This means that your build will be executed on a `x86_64` CPU that emulates the target architecture of your application, rather than running on the native architecure of your device.
+You can see if the build is emulated in the first few lines of the builder output as below:

 ```
 hobochild$ balena push myApp --emulated